Skagar/green-world-website/README.md

 ▪️ We do not own or claim ownership of any real organizational information used ▪️ Some details are real while others are fictional - all used purely for academic project purposes ▪️ This is not an official website for any actual Green World Organization

-## 🤝 Contributing

-This is an educational project, but contributions are welcome!
-Please feel free to:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License